awsdocs/amazon-vpc-user-guide/doc_source/VPC_Subnets.md

 AWS Local Zones allow you to seamlessly connect to the full range of services in the AWS Region such as Amazon Simple Storage Service and Amazon DynamoDB through the same APIs and tool sets\.
 You can extend your VPC Region by creating a new subnet that has a Local Zone assignment\.
 When you create a subnet in a Local Zone, the VPC is also extended to that Local Zone\.

+A network border group is a unique set of Availability Zones or Local Zones from where AWS advertises public IP addresses\.

+When you create a VPC that has IPv6 addresses, you can choose to assign a set of Amazon\-provided public IP addresses to the VPC and also set a network border group for the addresses that limits the addresses to the group\.
+When you set a network border group, the IP addresses cannot move between network border groups\.
+The `us-west-2` network border group contains the four US West \(Oregon\) Availability Zones\.
+The `us-west-2-lax-1` network border group contains the Los Angles Local Zones\.

 The following rules apply to Local Zones:
 + The Local Zone subnets follow the same routing rules, including route tables, security groups, Network ACLs as Availability Zone subnet\.
 + You can assign Local Zones to subnets using the Amazon VPC Console, AWS CLI or API\.
 + You must provision public IP addresses for use in a Local Zone\.
+When you allocate addresses, you can specify the location from which the IP address is advertised\.
+We refer to this as a network border group and you can set this parameter to limit the address to this location\.
 After you provision the IP addresses, you cannot move them between the Local Zone and the parent region \(for example, from u`s-west-2-lax-1a` to `us-west-2`\)\.
-+ When you allocate addresses, you can specify the location from which the IP address is advertised\.
-We refer to this as a network border group and you can set this parameter to limit the address to this location\.
-Currently you must use the AWS CLI or API\. to configure a network border group\.
-+ If you have IPV6 addresses for you VPC, when you create a VPC, you can request an IPv6 CIDR block for the VPC for the network border group\.
++ You can request the IPv6 Amazon\-provided IP addresses and associate them with the network border group for a new or existing VPC\.

 ## Subnets in AWS Outposts<a name="outposts"></a>